 - The unique value of working with you

-Unlike an elevator pitch, which is an important but a much shorter statement, your core message answers the question, “Why should I hire you over someone else?”
+Unlike an elevator pitch, which is an important but a much shorter statement, your core message answers the question, “How can you help and why should I hire you over someone else?”

-Since your core message should be the first thing people see or read about you, it needs to accomplish the following:
+Since your core message is very often the first thing people see or hear, it needs to accomplish the following:

 - Clearly and concisely describes what you do for whom